bananabrewery/TiltSense/docs/en/index.md

 ### 🔋 Internal Battery Support

-TiltSense features a compact Li-Ion/LiPo backup battery providing short-term power autonomy (~45 minutes).
+TiltSense features a compact Li-Po backup battery providing short-term power autonomy (~45 minutes).
 This is intended for temporary mobility, system reboots, or brief outages — acting as a lightweight integrated UPS for safe transitions and power resilience.